bitovi/hatchify/doc/schema/naming.md

 } satisfies PartialSchema
 ```

-**UI Implications:**
+#### UI Implications

-- When displaying an `Account` table in the UI, the `email` attribute will be used in the "Sales Person" column.
+When displaying an `Account` table in the UI, the `email` attribute will be used in the "Sales Person" column.
 If `displayAttribute` was not set, then the `name` attribute would have been used.

 ### attributes